 The goals of the Center are: (1) to assist in addressing the health concerns of the urban environment and the nation; (2) to help support graduate and undergraduate research programs in the departments of biology, chemistry and physics; and (3) to assist the school in attracting new faculty to expand the departments' funded research potential.

 Biology - Stress and cardiovascular disease, HIV/AIDS, neuroscience, neurodevelopment/neurodisorders, molecular and developmental genetics, environmental toxicology and biosensors, environmental microbiology, environmental science, plant molecular biology, molecular biology/gene expression and bioinformatics.

-Chemistry - Polymerization reactions and microgravity, analytical sensors for monitoring pollutants and biological activity, synthesis of fluorescent dyes and conductive polyprole polymers for biosensors, development of near infrared dyes for use in biological sensors, development of fluorescent techniques for trace impurities, development of inorganic compounds for use in cancer treatment.
+Chemistry - Biomedical applications of nanoparticles and microwaves, analytical sensors for monitoring pollutants and biological activity, synthesis of fluorescent dyes and conductive polyprole polymers for biosensors, development of near infrared dyes for use in biological sensors, development of fluorescent techniques for trace impurities, development of inorganic compounds for use in cancer treatment.

 Physics - Nanotechnology and its applications, digital image processing, scanning, atomic force, scanning tunneling microscopy, Mössbauer spectroscopy, magnetic thin films and bioinformatics.

 The four Core Laboratories in the Dixon Research Center each consist of state-of-the-art equipment, a core facility director and a core facility technician.
 These laboratories are as follows:

 - The Molecular and Cellular Biology Core Laboratory

 - The Proteomics/Chemical Biology Core Laboratory

 - Bioinformatics Core Laboratory